VijaySanas3/Employee-Attrition-Analysis-Project/README.md

 - **Interactive Dashboard**: Create a dynamic Power BI dashboard for visual exploration of insights.

 ## Data Overview
-The dataset used in this analysis consists of sales data from Amazon for the years 2010 to 2017.
-The data includes the following columns:
+The dataset includes multiple attributes about employees such as:
-- Order ID
+- Employee ID
-- Order Date
-- Ship Date
+- Age
-- Units Sold
+- Gender
-- Unit Price
+- Marital Status
-- Unit Cost
+- Job Level
-- Total Revenue
+- Monthly Income
-- Total Cost
+- Environment Satisfaction
-- Total Profit
+- Job Satisfaction
-- Region
+- Work-Life Balance
-- Product
+- Years at Company
-- Sales Channel
-- Order Priority
+- Years Since Last Promotion

 ## Data Preparation
 1. **Data Extraction**: The dataset was obtained from a provided link, with Order ID used as the primary key for sequential arrangement.